juanfonsecasolis-gorillalogic/SelfHealingLocatorsDemo/README.md

 | TC12 | x | x | ✓ | x |
 | Pass rate | .5 | .0 | .75 | .5 |

-<sup>1</sup> For TestRigor we got a "Java.lang.NoClassDefFoundError: com/testrigor/selfhealingselenium/infrastructure/adapters/TestrigorAdapter" error.
+<sup>1</sup> For TestRigor we got a _Java.lang.NoClassDefFoundError: com/testrigor/selfhealingselenium/infrastructure/adapters/TestrigorAdapter_ error.

 **Future work.**
 1. Find more libraries (like LambdaTest or BrowserStack) for other languages better suited for automation, like Python or Ruby.